The 3x3 victory march of Graz continues on the World Tour

 After the Graz team initially struggled against Manila in the midday heat of 37 degrees, but finally won at 22:17, they found their rhythm against Doha.
 Superb team play and great accuracy resulted in a 22: 5 win that defined entry into the main competition.
 In American group D, Graz faced the US teams.
 The Austrians started dramatically against New York Harlem, taking the lead in the 16:10 minute before the string broke and the match nearly faded.

 But an active effort from Lanegger turned the game around: first, he forced the captain to pause in defense, then drowned a player from two points with a board to achieve a 21:20 victory!
-The second group match against Princeton, who lost their match to Harlem, was very competitive at first, before Fey fired a few successful distance throws to make a lead the Austrians hadn’t given up.
+The second group match against Princeton, who lost their match to Harlem, was very competitive at first, before Fei with a few successful distance throws to make a lead that Austria never gave in.
 In the end, Graz won the group and reached the quarter-finals against Riga with a time of 19:15.

 Presseinfo Basketball Austria